WIPACrepo/iceprod/docs/server/details/async.rst

   Thus the focus on explicit yield points, which grants "locks" on data without worrying about the complexities of thread safety.

+For IceProd, the first concept is the most important one.
+Scalability is one of the primary goals, so making sure servers can handle thousands of requests per second is important.
+The rest of this documentation will focus on that.

 Whatever the method of getting asynchronous, the goal is to allow the main thread to continue processing additional requests while the current request is processed (or waiting) somewhere else.
 While this doesn't work well for